• Home

 "Confidence in Optometric Competence"

-Board certification of optometrists, in both general optometry and in recognized optometric sub-specialties, is a voluntary process.
-It is meant to assure the public that an optometrist has successfully completed a rigorous process of education, training, and testing, has high moral character, and has knowledge, experience and skills which meets or exceeds the requirements for licensure and to deliver quality optometric patient care to the public.
-Maintenance of ABCO Certification is meant to assure the public that certified doctors have kept current in their knowledge and skills and are maintaining over time the ability to provide the highest standard of patient care.
+Certification of optometrists, in both general optometry and in recognized optometric sub-specialties, is a voluntary process.
+It is meant to assure the public that an optometrist has successfully completed a rigorous process of education, training, and testing, has high moral character, and has the knowledge, experience and skills to meet the requirements for licensure and to deliver quality optometric patient care to the public.
+Maintenance of ABCO Certification (MOC) is meant to assure the public that certified doctors have kept current in their knowledge and skills and are maintaining over time the ability to provide the highest standard of patient care.

 In developing the ABCO Certification and Maintenance of ABCO Certification programs the ABCO sought to satisfy the following criteria and goals: